 What did class participants have to say following their workshops?
 Here are quotes excerpted from appraisals: "it was relaxed and fun...in a friendly, non-stress atmosphere....our teacher, Sue Ann is very knowledgeable and positive....it's okay to experiment - the atmosphere was very supportive and affirming...there was ample time to work on our own with critique.
 I thoroughly enjoyed this class; Sue Ann's awareness of, and attention to, the varying skillsets and abilities of the participants - I'm already signed up for the next workshop."

 Art workshops are helpful fundraisers that generate revenue for the not-for-profit Arboretum's mission of botany conservation and education.
-Enrollment of $225 for Sue Ann's three-day workshops includes three afternoons of instruction and also includes each day's admission to the Arboretum.
-The Beginners #1 class enrollment includes a basic set of good quality brushes, paints and canvas boards valued at $65 that each student will keep when the class is over.
+Enrollment of $225 for Sue Ann's three-day beginners' workshops includes three afternoons of instruction and also includes each day's admission to the Arboretum.
+The Beginners #1 class enrollment includes a basic set of good quality brushes, paints and canvas boards valued at $85 that each student will keep when the class is over.
 Other art supplies, such as easels and design materials helpful for beginners will be available for use.
 'Introduction' classes will have a mix of indoor and outdoor instruction each day and will cover brush stroke techniques as well as an overview of Composition, Color, and Contrast.
 The follow-up workshop for experienced beginners picks up where the 'Introduction' workshops ended.

-Eenrollment for "Beginners #2" sessions is lower, ranging from $165 for BTA annual members to $185 for non-members, the difference reflects art supplies provided to participants in the Beginners I class.
+Enrollment for "Beginners #2" sessions is lower, ranging from $165 for BTA annual members to $185 for non-members, the difference reflects art supplies provided to participants in the Beginners I class.
 Enrollment for this series assumes enrollees have some experience with painting, and aready have the necessary suppies.